Sorting an Array in PHP

 #)

-To sort associative arrays in ascending order according to their value, you can use the asort() function:
+To sort associative arrays in ascending order of their values, you can use the asort() function:

 PHP asort() Example